My grandfather's and grandmother's Rolex wristwatches.

-The Significance of a Red 12Copyright © David Boettcher 2006 - 2017 all rights reserved.
+The Significance of a Red or Blue 12Copyright © David Boettcher 2005 - 2024 all rights reserved.

-Many wristwatches from the early twentieth century have the 12 on the dial picked out in red like my grandfather's wristwatch pictured here, and sometimes (more rarely) blue.
+Many early wristwatches have the 12 on the dial picked out in red like my grandfather's wristwatch pictured here, and sometimes (more rarely) blue.
 Why is this?

-Many sellers puff up a red or blue 12 as if it means that it is a "military" watch, or is really very significant for some unspecified reason.
-Some people even seem to think a red 12 identifies a watch as a Rolex - and are generally disappointed; early Rolex wristwatches certainly did often have red 12s, but then again so did many other makes of wristwatch, and for the same reason.
+Many sellers puff up a red or blue 12 as if it means that it is a “military” watch, or something very significant for some unspecified reason.
+Some people even seem to think a red 12 identifies a watch as a Rolex - and are generally disappointed; early Rolex wristwatches certainly did often have red 12s, but then again so did most other makes of wristwatch, and for the same reason.

 Note also that both my grandfather's and my grandmother's wristwatches have red 12s.
-The red 12 wasn't a sign of a man's watch, it was used just as much on ladies wristwatches in the early days of the wristwatch.
+The red 12 was not a sign of a man's watch, it was used just as much on ladies wristwatches in the early days of the wristwatch.

-I have never come across any documentary evidence about the "red 12", but as an engineer concerned about ergonomics I think it is pretty clear that picking out the 12 in a contrasting colour does have more significance than just a style or fashion.
-It was certainly in use on ladies wristwatches well before the Great War, when wristwatches started to be used by men for the first time in great number, so it is definitely not a sign of a man's watch or a military watch.
+I have never come across any documentary evidence about the "red 12", but as an engineer with a special interest in ergonomics I think it is pretty clear that picking out the 12 in a contrasting colour does have more significance than just a style or fashion.
+It was certainly in use on ladies' wristwatches well before World War One, when wristwatches started to be used by men for the first time in great number, so it is definitely not a sign of a man's watch or a military watch.